jackiehjm/stx-docs/doc/source/security/kubernetes/remove-vault.rst

 .. rubric:: |context|

 Run the following commands to remove Vault.
-This will remove pods and other resources created by the Armada installation.
+This will remove pods and other resources created by the application installation.
 For more information, see :ref:`Install Vault <install-vault>`.

 .. rubric:: |proc|